stevecrozz/woodpecker-terraform-aws/README.md

 A cost-optimized deployment of [Woodpecker CI](https://woodpecker-ci.org/) on AWS using Terraform.
 This setup uses **Woodpecker's built-in autoscaler** to manage EC2 agent instances, scaling to zero when idle.

+## ⚠️ Project Status

+**Alpha / Proof of Concept** - This has been deployed successfully once.
+Use at your own risk.

+**Not production-ready:**
+- No HTTPS configured (HTTP only via ALB DNS)
+- Single NAT Gateway (not HA - if it fails, agents lose internet)
+- SQLite on EFS (works, but PostgreSQL recommended for high concurrency)
+- No automated EFS backups
+- Secrets stored in Terraform state (use remote state with encryption)
+- No CloudWatch alarms or alerting
+- 7-day log retention (may be too short for production debugging)

 ## Architecture

 ```